qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Only missing a dark mode.
 - still Needs dark mode.
 - Dark Mode would be great!
+- Please add a black theme!
+- Please include a dark and black theme!
+- What is about black theme?
+- It would be great if it had a dark or black theme.
+- Love it just black theme please
+- Hello great app,   Only what I am missing is a black theme!!
+Please ad a black theme.
+With regards, Rob
+- Where can i find the black theme?
+- please add black theme and sync settings.
+- Please add a black theme.
+- Black or Dark theme needed!
+- Hello there.
+Could you please add a dark or black theme, please?
+Love the app.
+- 5 stars, if you add a black theme
+- Hello,   Please, If possible provide a black theme.
+I'm using OnePlus with inbuild black theme and when i open the email is bright white :) Should be Nice to add themes.
+Thank You!
+- Black theme please!
+- Good application, please add Black theme and support to schedule email.
+- Try to add totally  black theme please.
+Thanks
+- HI it is plan to add black theme?
+- I would like to see a black theme.
+- No Black Theme thx

 ## intent:html_signature
 - Hello, When will you have support for HTML Signatures?